SciML/DiffEqDocs.jl/docs/src/solvers/dynamical_solve.md

 ## Recommendations

 When energy conservation is required, use a symplectic method.
 Otherwise the Runge-Kutta Nystrom methods will be more efficient.
+Energy is mostly conserved by Runge-Kutta Nystrom methods, but is not conserved for long time integrations.
+Thus it is suggested that for shorter integrations you use Runge-Kutta Nystrom methods as well.

+As a go-to method for efficiency, `DPRKN6` is a good choice. `DPRKN12` is a good choice when high accuracy, like `tol<1e-10` is necessary.
+However, `DPRKN6` is the only Runge-Kutta Nystrom method with a higher order interpolant (all default to order 3 Hermite, whereas `DPRKN6` is order 6th interpolant) and thus in cases where interpolation matters (ex: event handling) one should use `DPRKN6`.

-Higher order algorithms are the most efficient when higher accuracy is needed, and when less accuracy is needed lower order methods do better.
+For symplectic methods, higher order algorithms are the most efficient when higher accuracy is needed, and when less accuracy is needed lower order methods do better.
 Optimized efficiency methods take more steps and thus have more force calculations for the same order, but have smaller error.
 Thus the "optimized efficiency" algorithms are recommended if your force calculation is not too sufficiency large, while the other methods are recommend when force calculations are really large (for example, like in MD simulations `VelocityVerlet` is very popular since it only requires one force calculation per timestep).
+A good go-to method would be `McAte5`, and a good high order choice is `KahanLi8`.

 ## Standard ODE Integrators